 End users can pick from a list of pre-defined images or upload their own ones.
 Images can easily be scaled, cropped and enhanced:

 Sub-documents offer a great way of building complex UI logic without coding.
-Let's take the children's books example.
+Let's take a children's books example.
 The user should be able to select from different hair styles.
-So you create another document (as the sub-document) which just contains the hair and place it on the final layout.
+Simply create another document (as the sub-document) which just contains the hair and place it on the final layout.
 Printess will automatically generate a user-interface to select from the various hair options: